-Mr. Sullivan showed slides and described the church building, which had been constructed in needed for repair of the brick buttresses and sandstone window sills and lintels.
+Mr. Sullivan showed slides and described the church building, which had been constructed in 1881.
+He explained that two congregations were now sharing the church building.
+The grant money was needed for repair of the brick buttresses and sandstone window sills and lintels.
 The Commission had previously approved \$56,000 for the replacement of a boiler.
 He asked if the grant could be reprogrammed for the exterior masonry repairs instead of the boiler.